ceph/ceph/doc/man/8/cephadm.rst

 * [--key KEY]                 key for new daemon
 * [--osd-fsid OSD_FSID]       OSD uuid, if creating an OSD container
 * [--skip-firewalld]          Do not configure firewalld
+* [--tcp-ports                List of tcp ports to open in the host firewall
 * [--reconfig]                Reconfigure a previously deployed daemon
 * [--allow-ptrace]            Allow SYS_PTRACE on daemon container